jamiemccrindle/gitpathchanges/README.md

 ## directories

-List all files that have changed between 2 commits.
+List all directories that have changed between 2 commits.

 ```
 NAME:
-   git-path-changes directories - List all files that have changed between 2 commits
+   git-path-changes directories - List all directories that have changed between 2 commits

 USAGE:
    git-path-changes directories [command options] <commit1> <commit2>